b4b-payments/release-notes/README.md

 ### `generate_pr_release_notes.rb`

 Generates release notes for a single pull request.
+Loads prompt templates from Confluence for consistent formatting across PR and deployment release notes.
 Designed to run in GitHub Actions CI with no external gem dependencies (Ruby stdlib only).

 Used by the GitHub Actions workflow in `pcs_core` to generate, approve, and gate merging of PRs based on reviewed release notes.